GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Experimental Results

-The performance of various VLMs on popular medical VQA benchmark datasets is summarized in Table~\ref{tab:tradi_result}, including VQA-RAD\citep{lau2018dataset}, SLAKE\citep{liu2021slake}, and PMC-VQA\citep{zhang2023pmc}.
-Our model, GMAI-VL, demonstrates a strong performance, achieving the highest score on the VQA-RAD\citep{lau2018dataset} dataset with 66.3\%, outperforming other models such as HuatuoGPT-Vision-7B.
-This result highlights GMAI-VL's superior capability in handling radiological image question-answering tasks.
-For the PMC-VQA\citep{zhang2023pmc} dataset, GMAI-VL achieves 54.3\%, and 72.9\% on SLAKE\citep{liu2021slake}, demonstrating its capability in handling medical VQA tasks across diverse modalities.
+The performance of various VLMs on popular medical VQA benchmark datasets is summarized in Table~\ref{tab:tradi_result}.
+Our model, GMAI-VL (ours), demonstrates strong performance, achieving the highest score of 66.3\% on the VQA-RAD~\citep{lau2018dataset} dataset, outperforming models such as HuatuoGPT-Vision-7B.
+This result underscores GMAI-VL's superior capability in handling radiological image question-answering tasks.
+On the PMC-VQA~\citep{zhang2023pmc} dataset, GMAI-VL achieves 54.3\%, and 72.9\% on SLAKE~\citep{liu2021slake}, highlighting its effectiveness across diverse medical VQA tasks.
+Overall, GMAI-VL demonstrates competitive performance across multiple benchmarks, showcasing its versatility in medical image understanding and question answering.